 Structural movement

 Repair category 1

 Notes No obvious evidence of significant movement noted within the limitations of the inspection.

-Dampness, rot and infestation Repair category 1 Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
-Staining was noted to the rear ground floor hallway and tested to be dry at the time of inspection.
-This appears to be from spillage rather than a damp issue.
+Dampness, rot and infestation

+Repair category 1

+Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.

 Chimney stacks

-Repair category 2
+Repair category -

-Notes Weathered and damaged render noted to the chimney stacks.
+Notes The chimney stacks have been removed.